UltraEngine/Documentation/CPP/Process_Close.md

 ## Remarks ##

-This method can forcefully terminate a running process.
-The [Process::Wait](Process_Wait.md) method should generally be called instead of this method, to ensure the process has finished execution.
+To avoid forcefully terminating a running process call [Process::Wait](Process_Wait.md) instead of this method, or wait for [Process::GetStatus](Process_GetStatus.md) to return PROCESS_FINISHED.

 ## Example ##